0t3dWCE/mogs/README.md

 # mogs
 Music logs.
-Apply different sounds to specified exceptions.
-Listen to how your System sings in realtime.
+Apply different sounds to specified exceptions or any logs entries.
+Listen to how your System sings in real time.